foundryvtt/dnd5e/wiki/Table-of-Contents.md

 #### `position` flag

 The `position` flag is used to control where chapters and appendices appear in the list.
 It is usually as simple as setting the first chapter to have a `1`, the second chapter to have `2`, and so on.
-The position is independent between chapters and appendices, so you can have appendix A also have an position of `1`.
+The position is independent between chapters and appendices, so you can have appendix A also have a position of `1`.

 ```javascript
 const journalEntry = await fromUuid("...");